bcgsc/btllib/README.md

 Contributing
 ---
-If you want to contribute code to this repo, before making a pull request, make sure to:
-- Create a build directory by running `meson build` in `btllib` directory
-- Run `ninja complete` in the `build` directory to generate wrappers, docs, format the code, check for any errors, etc.

-`ninja complete` does the following steps, in order:
+If you want to make changes to the btllib code, first create a build directory by running `meson build` in `btllib` directory. `cd` to `build` directory and run `ninja build-sdsl` once to build the `sdsl` dependency.
+After that, every time you want to build the tests and wrappers, run `ninja` in `build` directory.
+To run the tests, run `ninja test`.

+The following are the available `ninja` commands which can be run within `build` directory:
 - `ninja build-sdsl` builds the sdsl-lite dependency library
 - `ninja format` formats the whitespace in code (requires clang-format 8+)
 - `ninja wrap` wraps C++ code for Python and Java (requires SWIG 4.0+)